 Julie Bindel to think the way I do: it's to open up the discussion in

-are not doing around these topics.
+ways we simply are not doing around these topics.
 It's a call for less panic, not more.

 Go get it.
 Read it.
 Make up your own mind.